 For example, do you come home from school each day and automatically head to the kitchen?
 Stop and ask yourself, "Am I really hungry?"
 Is your stomach growling?
-Are you having difficulty concentrating or feeling irritable?
-If these signs point to hunger, choose something light and healthy to take the edge off until dinner.
+Are you having trouble concentrating or feeling irritable?
+If these signs point to hunger, choose a healthy snack to take the edge off until dinner.

 Tips to Try

-Try these three tips to help get emotional eating under control:
+Try these tips to help get emotional eating under control.

-If you're stressed out, try a yoga routine.
-Or listen to some feel-good tunes and let off some steam by jogging in place, doing jumping jacks, or dancing around your room until the urge to eat passes.
+If you're stressed out: Try a yoga routine or go outside for walk or run.
+Or listen to some feel-good tunes and let off some steam by dancing around your room until the urge to eat passes.

-If you're eating to procrastinate, open those books and get that homework over with.
-You'll feel better afterwards (honestly!).
+If you're eating to procrastinate: Open those books and get that homework over with.
+You'll feel better afterward (truly!).

 Even when we understand what's going on, many of us still need help breaking the cycle of emotional eating.
 It's not easy — especially when emotional eating has already led to weight and self-esteem issues.
 So don't go it alone when you don't have to.

 If you're worried about your eating habits, talk to your doctor.
-He or she can help you reach your weight-loss goals and put you in touch with professionals who can help you get on a path to a new, healthier relationship with food.
+They can help you reach set goals and put you in touch with professionals who can help you get on a path to a new, healthier relationship with food.